-For programme aims and learning outcomes, including for Joint Honours programmes and for Law with a Foundation Year, please see the programme specification.
+For programme aims and learning outcomes, including for Joint Honours courses and Law with a Foundation Year, please see the course specification.

 The University has an excellent employment record, with Kent Law School graduates commanding some of the highest starting salaries in the UK.
 Law graduates can go into a variety of careers, including:

-Our degree programmes contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
+Our degree course contains the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
 They also provide a strong foundation for students who wish to take the Solicitors Qualifying Examinations (SQE).